Chart Color Schemes

 Population

-Population growth drivers in Cleveland are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Cleveland are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Cleveland's population is 17,058 as of November 2025.
 This reflects a growth of 1,207 people since the 2021 Census, which reported a population of 15,851.
-The increase is inferred from ABS' estimated resident population of 16,810 in June 2024 and an additional 280 validated new addresses since the Census date.
+The increase was inferred from ABS' estimated resident population of 16,810 in June 2024 and an additional 280 validated new addresses since the Census date.
 This results in a density ratio of 1,439 persons per square kilometer, above national averages assessed by AreaSearch.
-Cleveland's growth rate of 7.6% since census is close to the SA4 region's 7.7%.
-Overseas migration contributed approximately 58.0% of overall population gains recently.
+Cleveland's growth rate of 7.6% since the census is comparable to its SA4 region at 7.7%.
+Primary driver was overseas migration contributing approximately 58.0% of overall population gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data but without age category splits.
-Proportional growth weightings from ABS Greater Capital Region projections are applied where state projections are used.
-By 2041, Cleveland is projected to grow by 2,547 persons, a total increase of 13.2% over the 17 years.
+Proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where state projections are used.
+Projected demographic shifts indicate an above median population growth, with the area expected to grow by 2,547 persons to 2041, reflecting a total gain of 13.2% over the 17 years.

 Frequently Asked Questions - Population